If you are a provisional taxpayer, these are some of the dangers you need to avoid

 Sevitz says that "dealing with Sars can definitely trip you up".

-If you are a provisional taxpayer, TaxTim has compiled a few important pointers to ensure you stay on the right side of the taxman.
+TaxTim has compiled a few important pointers for provisional taxpayers to ensure you stay on the right side of the taxman.

-• Do not offset losses: If you run a business or rental property that is running at a loss, Sevitz, as TaxTim, says you must not offset this loss against your other taxable income when calculating your estimated taxable income for your provisional return.
+• Do not offset losses: If you run a business or rental property that is running at a loss, you must not offset this loss against your other taxable income when calculating your estimated taxable income for your provisional return.

-"This is because Sars may opt to ‘ring-fence’ the loss and therefore not allow it to be deducted from current income, so it’s always best to err on the side of caution and assume this is the route that Sars will follow."
+"This is because Sars may opt to ‘ring-fence’ the loss and therefore not allow it to be deducted from current income, so it’s always best to err on the side of caution and assume this is the route that Sars will follow," says Sevitz, as TaxTim.

 • If you receive a salary but don’t pay PAYE, you are a provisional taxpayer.
 If you are employed but PAYE (pay as you earn) tax isn't deducted from your salary, then you are a provisional taxpayer, unless you earn below the tax threshold.